ruezheng/little-esty-shop-bulk-discounts/README.md

 <br>

 At this point you should be taken to the welcome page.
-If you encounter any errors or have not reached the web-app, please confirm you followed the steps above and that your environment is properly set up.
+If you encounter any errors, please confirm you followed the steps above and that your environment is properly set up.

-## Phases
+## User Stories

 1. Little Esty Shop [User Stories](./doc/user_stories.md)
 2. Bulk Discounts [User Stories](https://backend.turing.edu/module2/projects/bulk_discounts)